 You pick the word or phrase you would like to hear translated and the app will translate it into the language of your choosing.
 This includes a phonetic pronunciation and a sound clip.
 For these reasons, it’s as much an app to teach as it is to translate.
 Not terribly cheap, but you’re paying for quality here and it’s useful too.

 Download links are here…>> Apple

 I know I said top 3 but this one is also worth a mention (it came a very close 4th place) :).

 Like Planet Fast Talk the Plango app is less concerned with on-the-go language translation and is more focused on long-term learning.
-Teaching written and spoken language comprehension through a multimedia magazine format Plango features, sound and text synchronisation, automated page turning, variable audio speeds and on-the-fly language improvement.
+Teaching written and spoken language comprehension through a multimedia magazine format Plango features, sound and text synchronisation, automated page-turning, variable audio speeds and on-the-fly language improvement.

 Providing the full audio-visual language learning experience Plango is an ideal app platform to improve your foreign language pronunciation, comprehension, spelling and reading.
 This is a great app for learning various languages while travelling.
-Have some down time on a trip?
+Have some downtime on a trip?
 Why not check this one out.
 Download it from iTunes.

 Have a trip to a foreign country coming up?
 Going somewhere where you do not speak the language?
-What are your favorite language translation travel apps to use?
+What are your favourite language translation travel apps to use?
 What language do you hope to learn and speak on your next travel adventure?
 Talk to me… leave a comment below, I’d love to hear from you.